ArneBachmann/configr/README.rst

 Configr object supports dictionary and attribute style access to get or set entries.
 Both "loadSettings" and "saveSettings" support an additional "clientCodeLocation" parameter to allow passing a path to further separated several installation locations of the same app on a single file system.
 This allows to separate settings for each installation, if they are placed in different directories.

+Both functions also return a named 2-tuple containing last loaded/saved file location in the first (.path), or an exception in the second (.error) position.

 Building, packaging and distribution
 ------------------------------------